ljh3832-ccut/RINN/README.md

 - [Further research](#further-research)
 - [References](#references)

-This library is official implementation of "Lightweight Re-parameterizable Integral Neural Networks for Mobile Applications" paper in Pytorch.
+This library is official implementation of "Lightweight Re-parameterizable Integral Neural Networks for Mobile Applications" paper in Windows system and with CUDA libraries.

 ![Tux, the Linux mascot](Pipeline.png)